tmbarker/synacor-challenge/README.md

 This chunk of code is only 16 lines long, but it took me an extremely long time to make sense of it.
 One important piece is the following:
 ```
-6060:   add  reg[0]  reg[0]   32767
-6072:   add  reg[1]  reg[1]   32767
+60XX:   add  reg[X]  reg[X]   32767
 ```
-Because all arithmetic in the Synacor VM is modulo 32768, these lines implement simple subtraction of 1, or equivalently a decrement operation.
+Because all arithmetic in the Synacor VM is modulo `32768`, these lines implement simple subtraction of `1`, or equivalently a decrement operation.

 One spoiler I had going into this challenge was that "Ackermann" was involved in some way.
 I previously had no idea what "Ackermann" was, but I learned that he was a computer scientist, given name Wilhelm, whose work on total computable functions famously yielded the "Ackermann Function".
-The Ackermann Function has many forms, but all of them characteristically having explosive growth in value.
+The Ackermann Function has many forms, but all of them characteristically exhibit explosive growth in value.

 It turns out that function 6049 is a slightly modified version of the 2-ary Ackermann function.
 Translated to C#, it looks like this:
 ```